 According to legend, at the top of Little Cottonwood Canyon, nestled in between the ridge lines of Mt.
 Wolverine and Mt.
 Baldy, there lives a creature named the Wasatch Jellyfish.

 In the ski community, “Alta” is a one-word synonym for the best snow on earth.
 It also boasts an average annual snow fall of 600 inches, and access to endless amounts of some of the most challenging backcountry terrain in the lower 48.
-Those are just a few of the reasons why BLISTER calls Alta its Utah home.
+Those are just a few of the reasons why BLISTER calls Alta home.